gokr/linecross/README.md

 ## License

-MIT License - Same as the original Crossline library.
+MIT License - Same as the original Linecross library.

 ## Contributing